Ihtheram/CS_Study_Docs/DevOps/docker.md

 # Docker Best Practices

-The goals of containerization are:
+- The goals of containerization are:
   - ephemeral containers: the containers should be as easy as possible to tear down and build up requiring minimal configuration
   - lightweight containers and images

-Be mindful of build context, aka what directory we are building in
+- Each container should only serve one purpose

-Try to leverage multi-stage builds and image cache
+- Make commands in dockerfiles readible by separating them on different lines

-Each container should only serve one purpose
+- Be mindful of build context, aka what directory we are building in

-Make commands in dockerfiles readible by separating them on different lines
+- Try to leverage multi-stage builds and image cache

-Use volumes to persist data
+- Use volumes to persist data

-Use secrets for sensitive data and config files for configurations that are not sensitive
+- Use secrets for sensitive data, and config files for configurations that are not sensitive